 The color palette is excellent, and the bokeh effect is soothing.
 This is a good purchase if you are looking for an entry-level lens into macro photography.

-There is too much of focus breathing – sharp changes in magnification with small changes in focus.
+There is too much of focus breathing – sharp changes in magnification with minor changes in focus.
 This is especially true when you try to shoot close-ups.
 The close-focus point is only 6.4 inches being a macro, but it is best to use it from about 9 inches away.

 - Superb optics